 11.2.4.4 Link purpose (in context)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy WCAG 2.2 Success Criterion 2.4.4 Link Purpose (In Context).
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy WCAG 2.2 Success Criterion 2.4.4 Link Purpose (In Context).

+Note: In non-web software, a "link" is any user interface control that behaves like a hypertext link.

-11.2.4.5 Void
+11.2.4.5 Multiple ways (Void)

-NOTE: The related web page requirement for "Multiple ways" applies to "Sets" of web pages.
-In software, the equivalent to "sets of web pages" would be "sets of software", but these are extremely rare and an equivalent is not included in this clause on software requirements.
+Note: WCAG 2.2 Success Criterion 2.4.5 "Multiple ways" applies to "Sets" of web pages.
+In non-web software, the equivalent to "sets of web pages" would be "sets of non-web software", but these are extremely rare and an equivalent is not included in this clause on non-web software requirements.

 11.2.4.6 Headings and labels

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 2.4.6 Headings and Labels.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 2.4.6 Headings and Labels.

-NOTE: In software, headings and labels are used to describe sections of content and controls respectively.
+Note: In non-web software, headings and labels are used to describe sections of content and controls respectively.
 In some cases it may be unclear whether a piece of static text is a heading or a label.
 But whether treated as a label or a heading, the requirement is the same: that if they are present they describe the topic or purpose of the item(s) they are associated with.

 11.2.4.7 Focus visible

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 2.4.7 Focus Visible.
+Where ICT is, or includes, non-web software that provides a user interface, and that provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 2.4.7 Focus Visible.

+11.2.4.8 Void

+11.2.4.9 Void

+11.2.4.10 Void

-non-web softwareuser interfacenon-web softwareWCAG 2.2 Success Criterion 2.4.11 Focus not obscured (minimum)11.2.5 Input modalities
+11.2.4.11 Focus not obscured (minimum)

+Where ICT is, or includes, non-web software that provides a user interface, and that provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 2.4.11 Focus not obscured (minimum).

+11.2.5 Input modalities

 11.2.5.1 Pointer gestures

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the success criterion in Table 11.8.
+Where ICT is, or includes, non-web software that provides a user interface, and that provides a pointing mechanism or accepts input from pointing devices, the non-web software shall satisfy the success criterion in Table 11.10.